amitchell05/100-days-of-code/log.md

 **Today's Progress**: I'm sorry for all the late posts.
 These past few days have been BUSY!
 Yesterday, I continued to revise my Frontend Mentor solutions and got positive feedback on my adjustments.
 I completed all of the Grasshopper exercises except automation.

 **Thoughts**: I've also attended various webinars and conducted more research on open-source projects.
 I will soon start this open-source tutorial on GitHub: https://github.com/firstcontributions/first-contributions.
 Looking forward to making my first contribution!

+### Day 90: November 20, 2020

+**Today's Progress**: I have ten days left of the challenge!
+I continued working on my Frontend Mentors' Newbie challenges.
+Also, I completed the automation course on Grasshopper.
+For now, I finished all of the content on Grasshopper, but I may go back to practice more.

+**Thoughts**: Tomorrow is the first day of Unit 2.
+I know it's repetitive of me to say, but I'm still excited and nervous about getting deeper into Angular.
+The daily practice of building Angular projects is helping me, though.